Mercy continues to respond to COVID-19. See the latest updates and use our interactive screening tool.

 Mercy’s integrative approach to managing chemo side effects during chemo includes:

 For many people, hair loss from chemo can be reduced by wearing a cold cap, or scalp-cooling device, during treatment.
 Special coolants in the cold cap work to limit the amount of chemotherapy delivered to the hear follicle, reducing the risk of hair loss.
-Manual cold caps can be used at any location using dry ice.
-Certain locations have biomedical freezers available to patients wishing to store their cold caps during treatments.
-These locations are:

 The Mercy Radiation Oncology treatment team utilizes a variety of treatment planning and delivery techniques, and different treatment machines to deliver external beam radiation.